Fastpacer1/portfolio/_posts/2025-22-8-LogAnalysis.md

 * What endpoints were vulnerable
 * What sensitive data was accessed and stolen from the environment

 An IT team has sent you a zip file containing logs from the server.
-Download the attached file, type in "I am ready!" and get to work!
-There's no time to lose!

 ![1](https://fastpacer1.github.io/portfolio/assets/images/BlueTea/nmap.png)